Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 ## Why?
 Systemic pressures and imperatives will require our just distribution to be strategic.
-While the network aims to regenerate planetary health it can't do so without subsistence; ledgers in that respect are quite alive.
+While the network aims to regenerate planetary health it can't do so without subsistence; in that respect distributed ledger techology is quite alive.

-They need 'food' in the form of utility such as apps that create transaction velocity; art, NFTs and EcoCredits.
-Following on from these needs is 'security' in the form of network effects and adoption.
-And finally they need 'socialisation' in the form of community currencies and mutual credit to create positive sum dynamics.
+Ledgers need 'food' in the form of utility such as apps that create transaction velocity; art, NFTs and EcoCredits and so forth.
+Following on from these needs is 'security' in the form of network effects and mass adoption.
+Finally they need 'socialisation' in the form of community currencies and mutual credit to create positive sum dynamics between participants.

+This means that in directing our efforts we need to consider

 Ok so were begining to see a pattern; people, planet, protocol - harnessing markets, science, and technology.